Hunga Tonga – Hunga Ha’apai Volcano Response

 On January 15, 2022, the Hunga Tonga–Hunga Ha’apai undersea volcano in Tonga erupted in a blast that was felt across the entire Pacific.
 The eruption released an over 20 km high cloud of ash and caused a Pacific-wide tsunami, resulting in casualties and damage as far away as North Asia and the Americas.

 In Tonga, four people are reported to have died as a result of the disaster and the impact was felt across the country.
 Early estimates indicated that 85,000 people across 14,000 households, accounting for 84% of the total population, were affected.
 Ashfall had significant impacts on shelter, and many homes in coastal areas were also inundated with sea water.
-Access to drinking water remains a pressing need, as does psychosocial support.
+Access to drinking water remained a pressing need, along with psychosocial support.

-Ashfall from the volcano and seawater inundation will likely have an impact on food security and livelihoods over the longer-term, as the agricultural sector sustained an estimated AUD$30 million in damage.
+Ashfall from the volcano and seawater inundation had an impact on food security and livelihoods over the longer-term, as the agricultural sector sustained an estimated AUD$30 million in damage.
 The majority of households in Tonga rely at least partly on agriculture for income.

 The Hunga Tonga–Hunga Ha’apai disaster also coincided with Tonga’s first outbreak of COVID-19, with two cases detected during routine testing of port workers in February 2022.
 The Government of Tonga declared a state of emergency and enforced restrictions, including a rolling lockdown and curfew.